R. J. Davis: Freshman

 As a freshman, Davis averaged 8.4 points, 2.3 rebounds, and 1.9 assists per game while shooting 35.0 percent from the floor.
 He was named to the All-Atlantic Coast Conference Academic Team.
+He made ten starts in 29 appearances in his freshman year.

 Sophomore

-A starter all season, Davis was a member of the "Iron Five" starting lineup that led North Carolina on an improbable run to the 2022 Final Four alongside Armando Bacot, Brady Manek, Caleb Love, and Leaky Black.
+A starter all season, Davis was a member of the "Iron Five" starting lineup that led North Carolina on an improbable run to the 2022 National Championship game alongside Armando Bacot, Brady Manek, Caleb Love, and Leaky Black.
 On November 13, 2021, he scored a then-career-high 26 points in a 94–87 win against Brown.
 Davis broke his career high in the second round of the NCAA Tournament, scoring 30 points in the Tar Heels' 93–86 upset victory against Baylor.
 He became the first Tar Heel to score 30 points and post 5 rebounds and 5 assists in an NCAA tournament game.

 Junior

-After the Tar Heels' run to the national championship game in the season prior, Davis, Black, Bacot, and Love all decided to return to Chapel Hill.
-Despite the team's preseason No.1 ranking, the Tar Heels struggled all season, missing the NCAA tournament and going 23–10 overall.
-Davis started all but one game in the 2022-23 season, his lone appearance off the bench coming on UNC's Senior Day, where it is tradition for all seniors being honored to start the game.
+After the Tar Heels' run to the national championship game in the season prior, RJ Davis, Leaky Black, Armando Bacot, and Caleb Love all decided to return to Chapel Hill.

+Despite the team's preseason No.1 ranking, the Tar Heels struggled all season, missing the NCAA tournament and going 20–13 overall.
+Davis started all but one game in the 2022–23 season, and his lone appearance off the bench came on UNC's Senior Day, where it is tradition for all seniors being honored to start the game.
 He improved off of many of his statistics from the previous season, averaging 16.1 points, 5.1 rebounds, and 3.2 assists per game.

+Senior

+Davis announced that he was returning to Carolina for his senior season on March 24, 2023.
+On January 22, Davis scored a then career-high 36 points in a game against Wake Forest.
+On February 26, Davis recorded a new career high with 42 points in a win against Miami.
+Davis' 42 points were the most ever scored at the Dean Smith Center, and the most scored by a North Carolina player since Shammond Williams scored 42 in 1998.
+Davis was named a member of the 2024 First-team All-ACC team and the ACC Player of the Year.
+He was also named a member of the first-team AP All-American team and became the first North Carolina player to win the Jerry West Award.